jpco/notlib/README.md

  - Several more optional features: icon, etc.
     - Build a graphical demo server to force this
- - Support 'x-canonical-private-synchronous'/'x-dunst-stack-tag' (NOT the non-prefixed versions!)
  - Better-defined (or at least thought-through) signal handling
  - Documented variable ownership in callbacks
- - Persistence?
-How would that work?
+ - Polling-based API
+ - Persistence